 Below are some of the Freezer/Ice Packs for Shipping:

 - Standard Ice Packs are perfect for commercial shipping since they are designed to keep their temperature for a long period of time.
-These packs reliable, however, they can be used for once or twice.
+These packs are reliable.
+However, they can be used once or twice.

 - Gel Packs are gel refrigerant that makes the product cold in just a matter of time.
 Gel packs are reusable but not ideal for commercial use or shipping since the gel gets warm quickly compared to other ice packs.
 Gel packs can only last from 12-36 hours, depending on the quality of container.
 Gel packs are dangerous when ingested so it is not safe to be used for food and beverages.